sta/websocket-sharp/README.md

 #### Per-message Compression ####

-**websocket-sharp** supports **[Per-message Compression][compression]** extension.
-(But it doesn't support with [extension parameters].)
+websocket-sharp supports the **[Per-message Compression][compression]** extension.
+(But it doesn't support with the [extension parameters].)

-If you enable this extension as a WebSocket client, you should do like the following.
+If you want to enable this extension as a WebSocket client, you should set like the following.

 ```cs
 ws.Compression = CompressionMethod.DEFLATE;
 ```

-And then your WebSocket client sends the following header in the opening handshake to a WebSocket server.
+And then your WebSocket client sends the following header with the connection request to the server.

     Sec-WebSocket-Extensions: permessage-deflate

-If the server supports this extension, it responds the same header.
-And when your client receives the header, it enables this extension.
+If the server supports this extension, it returns the same header.
+And when your client receives that header, it enables this extension.

 ### Secure Connection ###